TXF Export: What to Expect

 Imported the wrong file?

-TurboTax Desktop: FileRemove Import, then import again.
+TurboTax Desktop: FileRemove Imported Data, then import again.

 Can't import?